Your Turn To Alcohol When You’re Having A Tough Time

 You Need More Alcohol To Get Drunk

 Tolerance is what develops over time when there is a consistent abuse of alcohol.
 Eventually, the normal amount of alcohol isn’t enough to stimulate the feelings of euphoria and intoxication.
-The brain ceases to be able to produce the excess amount of dopamine, a brain chemical which creates feelings of pleasure, needed to create the euphoric effect.
+The brain ceases to be able to produce the excess amount of dopamine, a brain chemical that creates feelings of pleasure, needed to create the euphoric effect.
 To produce more dopamine, the brain needs more alcohol.
 It takes more alcohol than normal to get you feeling even the slightest bit buzzed, or drunk.

 You’re Losing Track Of Time